horrormyth/Machine-Learning-Python/README.md

 - PCA analysis
 - Parameter Tuning using Gridsearch,GradientBoost,Ensemble

-The repo includes the machine learning algorithm in use with python.
+The repo includes the machine learning algorithm in use with python.A work in progress.